Walmington on Sea needs you to do your duty

 their debts with other banks using systems of collateralised

-.
+debt.
 There is an alphabet soup of acronyms like CDO to describe

 these mechanisms.